CVSSP/maruss-website/README.md

     }
     ```
     and then `_publication_details/bob_1933.md` might give some additional information
-    on the details page (no frontmatter is needed for this):
+    on the details page (only empty frontmatter is needed for this):
     ```
+    ---
+    ---
     ## Aditional information

     All information here will be appended to the details page which will show up at